ryanfleury/metadesk/tests/grammar.md

 string_literal_item             : ascii_no_backslash_no_quotes | '\'' | '\\' ascii
 symbol_label                    : '~'|'!'|'%'|'^'|'&'|'*'|'+'|'-'|'/'|'|'|'<'|'>'|'$'|'='|'.'|'?'|'$'

+/* What follows is a range of annotated grammars that can be used to generate
+ * tests of increasing complexity and completeness to check against MetaDesk.
+ * To run them, uncomment them one by one and run the build/grammar test.
+ */

 //// Arbitrarily deep tree, possibly empty
 // file                : [@child set_list]
 // set_list            : '{' [@child set_list] '}' [separator @sibling set_list]